All emergencies

 It's also illegal to take pictures or videos of some places of worship.
 Always check with the building's administrative office before taking photos or videos.

-In India, it's illegal to:
+It's illegal to:

 In some states, attempting to convert a person to another religion is illegal by force or other enticement.

-It's also illegal to maim or kill a cow deliberately.
+It's illegal to maim or kill a cow deliberately.
 The penalty is up to 5 years imprisonment in some states.

 Some crimes may result in the death penalty, including: